 - To get started, connect your SD card or USB drive to the PC.
 For a pen drive or external HDD, it just means plugging into any USB slot.
 With a microSD card, you will need a card reader.
 Most laptops and PCs include a card reader built-in these days.
 Even if your system doesn’t have one, you can always use an external card reader.

-- Now, download the installation file from the official site and run it.
+- Now, download Disk Drill from the official website and run it.
 You can install to the default location directly, customize it with Options first.
 Hit the Install button when you are done to proceed.

 - Once the installation is complete, connect your SD card or USB to the computer and fire up Disk Drill.
 After a couple of screens setting things up, you get to the main window.